PiotrRut/BetterGitCLI/README.md

 $ export GITHUB_AUTH_TOKEN=<token>
 ```

-:rotating_light: BetterGitCLI will never store your access token, and it will *only* be stored locally on your machine.
+:rotating_light: BetterGitCLI will never store your access token, and it will *only be stored locally* on your machine.

 ### Dependencies

-The following need to be installed on your machine in addition to Python 3 in order to run this program:
+The following need to be installed on your machine in order to run this program:

 - `PyInquirer` - [download](https://pypi.org/project/PyInquirer/) (pypi.org)
 - `PyGithub` - [download](https://pypi.org/project/PyGithub/) (pypi.org)